$\phi$-Dwarfs: White Dwarfs probe Quadratically Coupled Scalars: Analytic estimates for the radius gap

 On the metastable branch, the outward pressure is given by the degeneracy pressure of the electrons.
 The minimal radius is achieved for maximal central density, \ie for $n = n_c$.
 In the non-relativistic limit where $p = p_e \sim n^{5/3}/m_e$, we find

 Here, the prefactor was set by comparison with numeric solutions and is independent of $n_c$.

 On the stable branch, the pressure counteracting gravity is the sum of matter pressure $p_e$ and the negative scalar potential $-V$.
-For $n \sim n^\ast$, $p_m - V \ll p_m \sim V$, leading to stars at approximately $0$-pressure with a cubic mass-radius relation, $M \propto R^3$.
-If $p_m \gg V$, the potential can be neglected, leading to the typical behavior of ($M\,$-$\,R$) curves, where increasing the mass reduces the radius.
-Consequently, the maximal radius is reached at the transition between these two behaviors, which happens if
+For $n \sim n^\ast$ one has $p_e - V \ll p_e \sim V$.
+As the density increases, this near cancellation quickly gets lifted, leading to stars at approximately constant density with a cubic mass-radius relation, $M \propto R^3$.
+Once the cancellation is spoiled, $p_e > V$, we can neglect the potential and one finds the typical behavior of ($M\,$-$\,R$) curves, where increasing the mass reduces the radius.
+Consequently, the maximal radius is reached at the transition density $n_\mathrm{trans}$ between these two behaviors, which happens if

 The last relation assumes an ultra-relativistic limit, which is valid for the nearly massless electrons in the NGS.
+Including the potential at most gives an $\mathcal{O}(1)$ modification.
 Equating \eqref{eq:pAtRMaxStable} with \eqref{eq:pGrav} and and fixing the overall, $n^\ast$ independent, prefactor with a numeric calculation, one finds

 Here, $n^\ast$ is given by \Eq{eq:rhoNGSAnalytic}.